 Since I thought the cake was perfect, I’ll link you directly to the original Chocolate-Pumpkin Bundt Cake Recipe and give you a few notes.

-—I used kind of a generous ¼ cup of oil
+—Use a generous ¼ cup of oil

 –For the cocoa powder, I used Scharffen Berger “natural” which may have been why this cake was so good.

 —And for the flour, I fluffed it up before measuring then used the spoon and sweep method.